jgobi/myreadingmanga-downloader/README.md

 Run `myreadingmanga-downloader <urls>`, where `<urls>` should be replaced by the space-separated list of the URL of the desired doujinshis from MyReadingManga.info.

-A "downloaded" folder will be created in the current directory and the doujinshis will be downloaded to a subfolder with it's title.
+A `mrm-downloads` folder will be created in the current directory and the doujinshis will be downloaded to a subfolder with it's title.

 ### Example